-- Stress the positive aspects of diabetes such as the fact you follow a healthy lifestyle, having yearly medical checks, following routines, and above all, having a responsible attitude towards your health, which rubs off on to other life attitudes including your work.
+- Stress the positive aspects of diabetes such as the fact you follow a healthy lifestyle, have yearly medical checks, follow routines, and above all, have a responsible attitude towards your health, which rubs off on to other life attitudes including your work.

 Can an employer not employ me due to my diabetes?